movementlabsxyz/MIP/MIP/mip-34/README.md

 ### Correctness and Security

-A more detailed discussion on the correctness and security is discussed in [this blog post on Fast-Finality Settlement](https://blog.movementlabs.xyz/article/security-and-fast-finality-settlement).
+A more detailed discussion on the correctness and security is discussed in [this blog post on FFS](https://blog.movementlabs.xyz/article/security-and-fast-finality-settlement).

 The level of security depends on the total stake of the L2 validators.
 The higher the more secure.